stafforj/Automated-Relay-Switch/INSTRUCTIONS.md

 ## Arduino Code

 The arduino code for uploading to the Arduino UNO microcontrolled is located in `/Code/relay-switch.ino`.
-This contains a routine which turns the relay from the default open circuit (Normally-Open) to closed circuit where the outlet plug will be energised with AC.
+This contains a routine which turns the relay from the default open circuit (Normally-Open) to closed circuit where the outlet plug will be energised with AC from the source (in our case, single-phase 240VAC at the wall socket).

 ```
-void UpdateCount() {
+void setup() {
-  COUNT++;
+  // initialize digital pin LED_BUILTIN as an output.
+  pinMode(LED_BUILTIN, OUTPUT);
 }
 ```